Geocortex Reporting Help

 Multi Feature Attachment Control: Use the Multi Feature Attachment control to show image attachments in a grid.

-Report with Single Feature Attachment controls (left) and Multi Feature Attachment control (right)
+Report with Single Feature Attachment controls (left) and a Multi Feature Attachment control (right)

 If an attachment doesn't exist or is not available when the report is generated, the control will be blank in the report output.

 By default, feature attachment controls have the Behavior | Keep Together setting enabled.
 This prevents the control's content from breaking across the page resulting so part of the content appears on one page and the remainder appears on the next page.
 See Keep Together for more information.

 Use the Actions | Image Quality setting to reduce the size of the generated report.
 By default, Image Quality is set to Original, which inserts images into the report at their original resolution.
 High resolution images may result in a large report—the higher the resolution of the images, the larger the file size of the generated report.
 Try different Image Quality settings to find a setting that balances quality with file size.

 Geocortex Reporting supports the following types of image attachments:

 An attachment's type is given in the feature's Attachment Infos | Content Type property.

 Content Type property for a feature attachment, shown in the ArcGIS REST Services Directory

 The Single Feature Attachment control is used to include a particular image attachment in a report, for example, the feature's first image attachment.
 To specify which image to use, configure the control's Actions | Image Number setting.
 The first image attachment is Image Number 1, the second image attachment is Image Number 2, and so on.
 This is illustrated in the screen capture below.